 There are three classes of crowdfunding:

 - Equity investment.
 The investor receives shares in the company in return for their money.
 Typically starting at about 10GBP, you can take a micro position in a new and exciting startup company.

 - Reward investment.
 Originally pioneered in the USA, as local financial authorities would not permit investment from the general public.
 This involves receiving goods or services in return for your money, often at a discount or before general release to the public.
-This is great for geeks who want to own the latest piece of revolutionary tech before anybody else, albeit with the risks associated with investing in any startup.
+This is great for early adopters, albeit with the risks associated with investing in any startup.

 - Charity funding.
 Allowing good causes to be supported through an easy to use globally reaching platform.
-Often involving some activity such as marathon running.
 This has transformed charitable donations by allowing individuals to fundraise from a global community and not just their local friends and family.

 Now, however, each of these categories is being stretched and the rules governing these systems are being rewritten.